waynegramlich/Fab/README.md

 ## Overview <a name="overview"></a>

-The overall strategy is that an overall project is nested tree of ApexPart's.
+The overall strategy is that an overall project is nested tree of ApexNode's.
-The ApexPart tree leaf nodes are physical parts that can be purchased/manufactured and the interior nodes are sub-assemblies.
+The ApexNode tree leaf nodes are physical parts that can be purchased/manufactured and the interior nodes are sub-assemblies.
-Each part/assembly is a sub-class of ApexPart.
+Each part/assembly is a sub-class of ApexNode.

-The process of creating an ApexPart is as follows:
+The process of creating an ApexNode is as follows:
 1. Various lengths and angles are defined.
 2. 3D points, called ApexPoints's, are defined using the various lengths and angles.
 3. Subsets of the ApexPoints's are projected onto a 2D plane to form lines, arcs,